Frequently Asked Questions

 Q: How long did Paul Harris live in the Home?

 A: Paul and Jean Harris lived in the residence for 35 years, from 1912 until 1947.
 Paul Harris passed away in the Home on January 27, 1947.
 Paul Harris is buried two miles away at Mount Hope Cemetery.
-Jean Harris moved to the Conrad Hilton Hotel in Chicago, then back to her native Scotland, where she is buried.
+After Paul’s death, Jean Harris moved to the Conrad Hilton Hotel in Chicago, then back to her native Scotland, where she is buried.

 Q: Is the Home be wheelchair accessible?